nationalarchives/dp-research-googletransferPOC/README.md

 Scripts are authenticated using Python Quickstart example from Google - https://developers.google.com/drive/v3/web/quickstart/python to set up you will need to follow the authentication steps detailed there and download a json file with the access credentials.
 This needs to be renamed 'credentials.json' and placed in the same place as these scripts are run.

 Python 3 is required to be installed.
-The Google Client library is required to run the script, this can be installed by running pip install -upgradegoogle-api-python-client google-auth-httplib2 google-auth-oauthlib.
+The Google Client library is required to run the script, this can be installed by running pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib.
 Additional libraries will also be required including pandas and numpy.

 For the download the CSV Validator cmd line is required.
 This can be downloaded here https://github.com/digital-preservation/csv-validator/releases/tag/1.2-RC2 This should be unpacked in the directory the scripts are run.
 This will validate the download and metadata.